uwe-app/app/README.md

 Get short help with `hypertext -h` and see more detail with `hypertext --help`.

 ## Notes

-The files in [site](/site) are an example to demonstrate and test various configurations and are clearly not the best way to structure a site.

 Much inspiration lifted from [mdbook][].